hucker/ten8t/README.md

 RUIDS allow you to set function level granularity with "simple" config files.

 RUIDs can be anything hashable (but come on, they should be short strings).
-Smart-ish values like File-001, Fill-002, ' smarter' or File-Required, File-Too-Old.
+Smart-ish values like File-001, Fill-002, or `File-Required`, `File-Too-Old`.
 Whatever makes sense on the project.
-As a general rule smart naming conventions aren't smart, so beware of the bed you make for yourself.
+As a general rule smart naming conventions aren't smart in the long run.

 ```python
 from ten8t import attributes, Ten8tResult